Charters Reports Reviews Shop Text Us (305) 209-5594

 • Tuesday: Winds decreasing to 15-20 knots, seas 5-7 ft

-Note: Fresh to strong breezes will persist through tonight with high confidence that breezes won’t slacken to moderate until at least Tuesday.
+Note: Fresh to strong breezes hold through tonight, and there’s high confidence they won’t back off to moderate until at least Tuesday.

 Molasses Reef